misterola/FOrgy/README.md

    <br/>

 ## Usage
 **forgy** can be used via its CLI (recommended) or by importing or calling its public APIs directly.
-The CLI option currently has more documentation and is therefore preferred.
+The CLI option currently has more documentation and is therefore recommended.
 This section assumes that you have installed forgy via ```pip``` as earlier explained.

 1. Check whether the commandline tool is properly installed on your computer.
 Once you enter ***forgy*** in your command line, you should see the Namespace object from parser.